God in the Dock

 This book was originally published in the United Kingdom as Undeceptions: Essays on Theology and Ethics, while a shorter book, published by Fontana in 1979 and entitled God in the Dock: Essays on Theology, does not include many of the essays in this larger collection.

 Three sections

 The editor states in the book's preface that the collection is a "very mixed bag".
-They are divided by the editor into Part I - "clearly theological", Part II - "semi-theological", Part III - "basic theme is 'ethics', and Part IV - "letter arranged in the chronological order in which they were published".
+They are divided by the editor into Part I - "clearly theological", Part II - "semi-theological", Part III - "basic theme is 'ethics', and Part IV - "letters arranged in the chronological order in which they were published".

 Groundwork

 The collection covers a wide range of topics but focuses primarily on Lewis' view of Christianity.
 The book is split into three sections, the first of which contains essays such as "Myth Became Fact", "The Grand Miracle", and "Is Theism Important?".
 These articles lay the groundwork for Lewis' apologetics, essentially establishing a starting point at which the true discrepancies between Christians and non-Christians become clear.